faccoco/web-todo/README.md

 # Web Todo App

-A full-stack todo application with C++ backend and React frontend, entirely developed by Claude-Code.
+A full-stack todo application with C++ backend and React frontend, entirely developed and tested by Claude-Code.

-The development and testing of the entire project were completed by claude-code.
+## TODO:
+- [ ] including gemini code assistant to automize issues and bug-fixing

 ## Features